 - On outside condensing units, maintain clear and adequate airflow.
 For example, do not allow trash or weeds to accumulate around the walk-in.

-- Make sure there is nothing stacked around the coil to restrict airflow.
+- Make sure there is nothing stacked around the coil to prevent restricted airflow.

-- Hinges should be lubricated once a year to ensure the closes properly.
+- Hinges should be lubricated once a year to ensure they close properly.
 (Some hinges utilize self-lubricating nylon cams, so this will not be necessary if that is the case.)